STOIE/recipes/recipes/quiche/README.md

 #### Method

+* First, lightly fry the onion and bacon in a small frying pan over medium heat, then drain any excess oil and set aside.
-* In a large bowl, crack the eggs, add the milk and flour, then whisk everything through thoroughly.
+* Next, in a large bowl, crack the eggs, add the milk and flour, then whisk everything through thoroughly.
 * Then add the remaining ingredients into the bowl and mix again thoroughly.
 * Pour into a standard (9in) pie dish and spread evenly over the surface.
 * Place into a preheated oven at 180 deg C.